Skip to content

 How the Assistant Responds

-When you submit a prompt, the Engineering Assistant follows this workflow:
+When you submit a prompt, the AI Assistant follows this workflow:

 Step 1 — Search for context.
-The Assistant searches for existing Issues and recent RunSessions related to your query.
+The Assistant searches for existing Issues, recent RunSessions, and relevant Knowledge notes scoped to your workspace.
 You’ll see status messages like “searching for resources” and “searching for issues and runsessions.”

 Step 2 — Cite findings.
 The Assistant cites relevant findings: “citing: 20 issues and 7 resources.”
 It shows an expandable section: “20 Issues recurring across Sessions.”